 Geek Nation, journalist Angela Saini takes you to the centers of scientific research in India – most places you probably did not know about.
-It is a brilliant research on the current scientific research happening in India and the impact it has created or has the potential to create in our lives.
+It is brilliant research on the current scientific research happening in India and the impact it has created or has the potential to create in our lives.
 Places she visits range from research in Sanskrit to research on Bananas to research in nuclear science.

-Top 6 Expedition Books
+Top 6 books on Expedition